sergiobayona/agentbase/workflow.md

 Describes a set of user/system/llm-assistants interactions that are required to achieve a specific goal.
 A workflow is a sequence of steps that are executed in a specific order.
 Workflows can be simple or complex, depending on the goal and the number of steps required to achieve it.

+Example:
+A user wants to check the shipping status of an order.
+The workflow for this scenario would involve the user asking for the status of their order, providing the order number, and the system assistant retrieving the order information based on the order number provided by the user.

 Scenario:
 A user wants to check the shipping status of an order.